rabroldan/Waypoint/README.md

 4. Change The title of the document.
 5. Add an Entry within the document.
 6. CSS Style can be changed by pasting a css link.
+7. Create a markdown file
+8. Convert a markdown file to a HTML file

 ## To Run Waypoint